beforeold/XSignal/README.md

 # XSignal
-a experiment of Reactive programming
+a experiment of Reactive programming.

+Currently please open it in Xcode 9.0